Hans Faber

 Instruction developed by Dierenbescherming, the Netherlands

-If you browse the web, you will notice the technique of pushing a rolled-over sheep in the flank, is instructed in Germany, called Schafe schubsen.
+If you browse the web, you will notice the technique of pushing a rolled-over sheep in the flank, is instructed in Germany, called Schafe schubsen ('sheep pushing').
 In the Netherlands the sitting-upright method is instructed as the preferred option.
 We think too, the Dutch treat is the safer option.
-If you still want to use the pushing or schubsen method, than do try to check whether the animal is not laying already for a long time on its back already, among other by means of checking the amount of shiny poop.
-In case it is laying on its back for long, please do not push the animal.
+If you still want to use the schubsen method, please do try to check whether the animal is not laying on its back for a long time already, among other by means of checking the amount of shiny poop.
+In case it's laying on its back for long, do not push the animal.

 In case nothing seems to work, and the sheep is in need, try to contact the following organizations: for Germany, Notrufzentrale Tierschutz emergency number +49 800 1111515 (hopefully dialing this many digits is not fatal); for the Netherlands Dierenbescherming emergency number 144; for Flanders (Belgium) Inspectiedienst Dierenwelzijn emergency number 1700, or consult the Yellow Pages (advice of the Vlaanderen government, sorry).